Aaron-Gp/HeartSoundDenoising/README.md

 Pre-processing data used in the paper are available [here](https://drive.google.com/drive/folders/1w152ZH0Tnvb_vTojDcH9a22jBPJNVUQb?usp=sharing).

-Detailed  explaination:
+Detailed  explaination follows:

-`train.pkl` is a [65243, 1, 2500] pytorch tensor.

-`test.pkl` is a [16310, 1, 2500] pytorch tensor.

-> the data above is only resampled to 1kHz (each 2.5s) and without other processing.
+`segment_data.pkl` is a (81553, 5000) numpy ndarray, containing all heart sound segments we collected.

+>  the segments are 2kHz and last for 2.5s.

+`seg_label.pkl` is a (81553,) numpy ndarray, containing the corresponding labels for all segments.

+>  where -1 represents normal and 1 represents abnormal, but you should change -1 to 0 during experiments.

+`train_idx.pkl` (65243) and  `test_idx.pkl` (16310) are list, containing the index for training and test, respectively.

 `splits.pkl` is a list, which contains 5-fold index as tuples.
 Each fold (tuple) has two ndarray elements, where the first shape is (52194,) and the second shape is (13049,).